genjen123/rshell/README.md

 	$ [-e /test/file/path]

-> Currently, it will also work on the following flags:
+> Currently, it will only work for the following flags:

 	-e : checks if the file/directory exists
 	-f : checks if the file/directory exists and is a regular file -d : checks if the file/directory exists and is a directory

 > If a flag is not specified then -e will be used by default.
+> If there is no file/directory with a flag then test will automatically be true.

 **Output**